Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 You can also use dental email marketing to build a referral program and encourage your patients to refer their friends and family to you.

-d.
-Help to Build Strong Patient Relationships and Increase Loyalty
+Helps to Build Strong Patient Relationships and Increase Loyalty

-Did you know that 80% of marketers rely on email marketing to retain customers customers?
+Did you know that 80% of marketers rely on email marketing to retain customers?
 And 56% say that email is the best way to increase customer retention and profits.

 It’s common for dentists to focus on acquiring new patients, but patient retention can make a huge difference in your bottom line.
 The average lifetime value of a dental patient is between $12,000 and $15,000.
 When you consider that most new patients will start with a cleaning, it’s clear that retaining patients is the best way to ensure the success of your practice.

-e.
-Use Dental Email Marketing to Ask for Reviews
+Great Way to Ask for Reviews

 You probably already know that getting your patients to leave online reviews of your dental practice is a must.
 Research shows that 91% of young people – in other words, the patients with the highest potential lifetime value – trust online reviews.